ceph/ceph/doc/rados/operations/upmap.rst

 Balancer module
 -----------------

-The new `balancer` module for ceph-mgr will automatically balance the number of PGs per OSD.
+The `balancer` module for ceph-mgr will automatically balance the number of PGs per OSD.
 See ``Balancer``